best-practice-and-impact/assumptions/README.md

 # Assumptions

-> Your assumptions are your windows on the world.
-Scrub them off every once in a while, or the light won't come in.
-> -- Isaac Asimov

 Acknowledging the assumptions and caveats in our analysis is an essential part of quality assurance.
 When the code changes, this should be reflected in our documentation.